Harjappan-Singh/Java_Arrays_Class_Assignments/README.md

 # Java_Arrays_Class_Assignments
-Intro to Arrays: have separate methods for each problem , uses array function like Arrays.sort, .binarySearch, .copyOf
+Intro Assignment: Basic problems of java, solution has separate methods for each problem , uses array methods like Arrays.sort, .binarySearch, .copyOf